DeepakTatachar/ADV-TRAIN/README.md

 ### Installing

-Requirements are listed in requiements.txt.
+Requirements are listed in requirements.txt.
 Use the command

 ```
 pip install -r requirements.txt